jonkavana/Programming-and-Scripting-EOY-Project/README.md

 ![Sepal Length comparison between the three Iris Types](Images-from-Analysis/SepalLength.png)

-As we can see ifrom teh image above, there is a difference between all three species.
+As we can see in the image above, there is a considerable difference in the distribution in three tyes of species in relation to the sepal length.
+We can see that the greatest delta is between the Setosa and the Virginica, with a span of Setosa box being more narrow than that of the Virginica.
+It's an important reminder to be conscience of that the Sepal is the outer leaf on the Iris plant.

 ![Sepal Width comparison between the three Iris Types](Images-from-Analysis/SepalWidth.png)

-As we can see ifrom teh image above, there is a difference between all three species.
+It is clear to see that there are a number of differences in relation to Sepal Width, with a role reversal to be seen between the Setosa and the Virginica.
+Based on the divisional line between the setosa, there is a majority of the instances captured where the width exceeds the average.

 ![Petal Length comparison between the three Iris Types](Images-from-Analysis/PetalLength.png)

-As we can see ifrom teh image above, there is a difference between all three species.
+In terms of what we can take from the length of the petal the VIrginica is considerably longer relative to both the setosa and the versicolor.

 ![Sepal Width comparison between the three Iris Types](Images-from-Analysis/PetalWidth.png)

-As we can see ifrom teh image above, there is a difference between all three species.
+Finally, we have the comparison between the three different petal widths.
+The Virgininca again has shown to be the widest, with the setosa being the least wide.

+![All four attributes in a matrix](Images-from-Analysis/seaborn.png)

 We can also see in the image below, which was created using the Seaborn library, the relationships that are possible between these attributes.
 It has marked out in a four by four matrix format all the permutations of the four attributes.

-![All four attributes in a matrix](Images-from-Analysis/seaborn.png)

 In order to create the above, we have used the following code: